Orbital correlations in ultrathin films of late transition metals: Extended system

 \end{widetext} where we have neglected corrections of the order $t^2_{++}/t^2_{+-}<0.01$.
 The summation is over all $\vec{n}$ and $\vec{l}$ so each second-order hopping process is counted twice, $J_1=2t_{+-}^2/U''$, $J_2=t_{+-}t_{++}(2U^2-J^2)/(U^3-UJ^2)$, $J_3=2t_{+-}^2U/(U^2-J^2)$.
 The operators $\hat{c}_{\vec{n},\sigma}$ annihilate a hole on the corresponding site in the orbital state $\sigma$ defined in the local two-site basis.

-To gain insight into the correlations described by this Hamiltonian, we first consider the subspace of spin-ordered states, with spin normal to the film plane.
+To gain insight into the correlations described by this Hamiltonian, we first consider the subspace of spin-ordered states with spin normal to the film plane.
 The first term in Eq.~(\ref{eq:Heisenberg}) is the only non-vanishing term on this subspace.
 The components of this term with $\sigma'=\sigma$ describe Ising FM orbital coupling.
-The components with $\sigma'=-\sigma$ flip two FM-coupled orbitals of the neighboring sites, which does not have a spin analog because of spin conservation.
+The components with $\sigma'=-\sigma$ flip two FM-coupled orbitals of the neighboring sites, which do not have a spin analog because of spin conservation.
 For orbitals, this is possible because hopping does not conserve orbital angular momentum with respect to a given site.

 The two-orbital flip term prevents orbital ferromagnetism.
 The g.s. of the Hamiltonian Eq.~(\ref{eq:Heisenberg}) for two sites is an FM-correlated orbital singlet described by Eq.~(\ref{eq:3s_corr_12}) and illustrated in Fig.~\ref{fig:MKK}(c).
 Since orbital moments on both sites are quenched, such correlations do not prevent pairwise singlet correlations with other sites, allowing the description of the entire extended system in terms of two-site correlations.
-This state can be interpreted as an orbital RVB state, or equivalently as an orbital liquid~\cite{Khaliullin2000-xe}.
+This state can be interpreted as an orbital version of resonating valence bond (RVB) state, or equivalently as an orbital liquid~\cite{Khaliullin2000-xe}.

 {\it Energy of orbital correlations.} To gain further insight into the correlations described by Eq.~(\ref{eq:Heisenberg}), we first assume a state with completely disordered site spins and orbital moments.
 A pair of neighboring sites $\vec{n}$, $\vec{n}+\vec{l}$ can then be described by a $16\times16$ density matrix which accounts for two possible orbital and spin directions on each site, and in the completely disordered state is simply proportional to the unity matrix,